digicademy-chf/chf_container/Documentation/UsefulCommands/Index.rst

       podman exec -i <project_name>_server systemctl restart apache2

-- Export the database as a file; you may need to change the root password:
+- Export the database as a file; you may need to change the root password and the name of the database:

   ..  code-block:: shell

-      podman exec -i <project_name>_database mysqldump -uroot -ppassword chf > database.sql
+      podman exec -i <project_name>_database mariadb-dump -uroot -ppassword chf_t3 > database.sql

-- Import a database file; you may need to change the root password:
+- Import a database file; you may need to change the root password and the name of the database:

   ..  code-block:: shell

-      podman exec -i <project_name>_database mysql -uroot -ppassword chf < database.sql
+      podman exec -i <project_name>_database mariadb -uroot -ppassword chf_t3 < database.sql